-Recently this program pioneered the idea of helping students avoid missing school because they lack access to products needed to manage their periods.
-Research shows that nearly 1 in 7 Canadian students are missing out on school activities, have left school early or have missed an entire school day!
-The #endperiodpoverty initiative has inspired many schools and school boards as well as government officials to address this issue directly and establish local programs to provide access to free period care products at schools.
+FOR THIS SCHOOL YEAR, the focus has turned towards helping female students avoid missing school because they lack access to products needed to manage their periods.
+Research shows that nearly 1 in 7\\ Canadian female students are missing out on school activities, have left school early or have missed an entire school day!
+Along with these educational resources, you have received period pads to help ensure your students have the feminine care products they need to stay in school.